GRACE AND ST JOHN’S EPISCOPAL CHURCH

 at the corner of Whitney and Dixwell Avenues, across from Hamden Town Hall

-Grace & St Peter’s is a wonderfully kind, generous and welcoming community, worshiping together … serving our neighbors … sharing God’s love.
+Grace and St John’s is a wonderfully kind, generous and welcoming community, worshiping together … serving our neighbors … sharing God’s love.

 WE ARE A CHRISTIAN COMMUNITY